patrickm68/website-Nodejs/docs/helpers/Protractor.md

 -   `srcElement` **([string][9] | [object][10])** located by CSS|XPath|strict locator.
 -   `destElement` **([string][9] | [object][10])** located by CSS|XPath|strict locator.
+    ⚠️ returns a _promise_ which is synchronized internally by recorder

 ### executeAsyncScript